White-Whale-Defi-Platform/v1-contracts/README.md

 The treasury contracts are being finished and are an independent whole.
 All other contracts are ready to be audited.

-Docs for our contracts are found in the github Wiki page
+Docs for our contracts are found in our [docs](https://github.com/White-Whale-Defi-Platform/docs)
 ## Contracts

 | Name                                                       | Description                                  |